Acebeam X80 Flashlight Review

 Power

 As stated above, the light ships with four Acebeam 18650 cells.
 Four cells are required to run the light, too, as the driver wants to bask in the joy of >14V.
 These are protected cells, though the light does not require them.
-They’re also button tops and again, the light doesn’t require button tops.
+They’re also button tops, and again, the light doesn’t require button tops.
 The manual says that might be a better idea, however.
 And in my experience, I’m inclined to agree.

-I performed a runtime on Turbo, and … after a few minutes I started smelling smoke.
+I performed a runtime on Turbo, and after a few minutes, I started smelling smoke.
 The light being output was so intense that my runtime setup was being burned.
 The light itself (where I was measuring temperature) was also well past 60 degrees.
 So I scratched that and bumped down to High, where I finished the runtime test.
 This runtime should suffice to show a few things, even if it’s not ideal.
 1, the light really tries to output turbo as long as it can.
 2, it can get very hot.
 And 3, on high, it’s very stable and runs for a long time.
-The light shuts off (LVP) and the cells tested at 2.94V, which is good enough.
+The light shuts off (LVP), and the cells are tested at 2.94V, which is good enough.

 There’s a non-switch indicator on the side of the head.
 If it’s green, the holder voltage is >14V.
 Orange means 13-14V, and red means <13V.